Join the team

 London Student is a leading student media co-operative for the digital era, innovative, creative and committed to covering the best stories.
 Working in London Student puts you at the forefront of campus life, breaking great news and sharing it in an original and creative manner.
 You’ll be part of a close-knit team of talented journalists, working in a fast-paced environment.
 All of our roles are intended to fit around university studies.

-Working at London Student was one of the most fun and engaging things I’ve ever done.
-We made a real impact on student discourse and did our best to hold the university to account.
+Working at London Student was one of the most fun, engaging and formative things I’ve ever done.
+We made a real impact on student discourse and held London’s universities to account.
 I’d recommend it to anyone

 To apply for any role, send a 100-word cover letter to firstname.lastname@example.org.